Skip to main content

 • Every lecture is recorded.
 At the end of the evening, I will send everyone a password-protected link to the lecture.
 This way, if someone misses our Sunday evening session, or, if they would like to review my presentation, they may do so.

-• The tuition cost for the 8 lectures is $140 CAD (7 x $20, plus one free introductory lecture)
+• The tuition cost for the 6 lectures is $120 CAD.

 There are a limited number of spaces available for the live online Sunday-night lectures.
 Early registration/payment will secure you a spot.